pburtchaell/react-input/README.md

 ## Overview

 This is a simple component designed to provide fields for all inputs on a form.
-Right now, only `password` and `text` inputs can be used with the component, but it will be expanded to provide date pickers, checkboxes/switches, selection menus, and file inputs.
+Right now, only `password`, `email` and `text` inputs can be used with the component, but it will be expanded to provide date pickers, checkboxes/switches, selection menus, and file inputs.

 ## Getting Started